-5. University Extension.-Some account of the initiation and progress of university extension is given in preceding Official Year Books (see No. 22, p.
-446), but considerations of space preclude the insertion of this matter in the present issue.

-6. Workers' Educational Association.-In 1913 Workers' Educational Associations were formed in all the States of Australia, and later in New Zealand.
-The movement has for its object the bringing of the University into closer relationship with the masses of the people, and thereby providing for the higher education of the workers in civic and cultural subjects.
-There are now direct grants from all State Governments except Western Australia, and an additional University grant in New Zealand.
-The particulars of grants for classes are as follow :- New South Wales, £5,970, 58 classes and 3 study circles; Victoria, £4,250, 33 tutorial classes and extension work; Tasmania, £2,105, 23 full classes and 2 study circles; South Australia, £2,800, 23 classes including 7 study circles; Queensland, £3,000, 12 classes and 575 correspondence students.
+- 5. University Extension.-Some account of the initiation and progress of university extension is given in preceding Official Year Books (see No. 22, p.
+446), but considerations of space preclude the insertion of this matter in the present issue. - 6.
+Workers' Educational Association.-In 1913 Workers' Educational Associations were formed in all the States of Australia, and later in New Zealand.
+The movement has for its object the bringing of the University into closer relationship with the masses of the people, and thereby providing for the higher education of the workers in civic and There are now direct grants from all State Governments except cultural subjects.
+Western Australia, and an additional University grant in New Zealand The particulars of grants for classes in 1930 as follow: -New South Wales, £5,200, 53 classes and 3 study circles; Victoria, £4,250, 33 tutorial classes and extension work; Tasmania, £1,841, 16 classes; South Australia, £2,025, 7 tutorial classes and 30 lecture classes and study circles; Queensland, £1,250, 11 classes and 539 correspondence students.
 In addition, the New South Wales Association receives a Government grant for general organizing purposes of £500, paid on the basis of £1 for £1 on subscriptions and donations up to this amount.
-The Carnegie Corporation has recently shown its interest in the work by allotting grants of \$10,000 to New South Wales and to Victoria and \$5,000 to each of the other States.
+The Queensland and South Australian Associations received grants of £750 and £300 respectively.
+The Carnegie Corporation has in recent years shown its interest in the work by allotting substantial grants to the Associations and to the Universities.
 The principal subjects chosen in all States are Industrial History, Economics, Political Science, and Sociology, but there is an increasing number of classes in other subjects such as History, Psychology, Philosophy, Literature, Music, Physiology, and Biology.
-Each University co-operates with the W.E.A. in the formation of a joint committee which appoints tutors and generally supervises the work with the assistance of a University officer with the title of Director of Tutorial Classes.
-In addition to the longer and more serious courses, a great many preparatory classes, study circles, and summer schools are organized by the Association, numerous courses of public lectures are delivered, educational conferences promoted, and an extensive book service is spreading educational literature throughout Australia.
+Each University co-operates with the W.E.A. in the formation of a joint committee for tutorial classes, which supervises the work with the assistance of a University officer with the title of Director of Tutorial Classes.
+In addition to the longer University tutorial classes many preparatory classes, study circles, and summer schools are organized by the Association, numerous courses of public lectures are delivered, educational conferences promoted, and an extensive book service is spreading educational literature throughout Australia.